hnarayanan/mechnicsacademy-design-docs/design.rst

  Examples	 #.
 Continuum mechanics course
  		 #.
 FEniCS tutorial
  		 #.
 Computational biomechanics course
  Ideas		 #.
+The original material on the site will be modular and

+ 		    * fills obvious gaps in existing content
+		    * meets the competency needs of industry
-Original courses can be classified into `theory, programming and application`_, as in the examples above
+		 #.
+This material can be classified into `theory, programming and application`_,
+ 		    as in the examples above
 		 #.
 Logged in students can have an `overview of progress through the material`_
 		 #.
 Homework exercises can be worked on by students locally, but tested server-side